 Quarters I and II of this course provide a comprehensive overview of basic immunology beginning with the innate immune responses, followed by a study of the main aspects of acquired immunity.
 Specific interactions of target cells and T cells that are regulated by the MHC molecule and peptide antigens on the target cell and the antigen specific T cell receptor are studied.
 The generation and molecular structure of B and T cell antigen receptors, and signaling through immune receptors are covered in detail.
-Additionally, the development of antigen specific T and B cells, and specific roles for some cytokines/lymphokines are also explored.
-Quarters III and IV of the course cover in more depth T and B cell-mediated immunity and topics of clinical relevance, such as microbial immunity, allergy, autoimmunity, tumor immunology, congenital and acquired immunodeficiencies, transplantation immunology and immunotherapy.
-All the topics are studied though lectures and in-depth review of selected articles.
+Additionally, the development of antigen specific T and B cells and specific roles for some cytokines/lymphokines are also explored.
+Quarters III and IV of the course cover in more depth T and B cell-mediated immunity and topics of clinical relevance, such as microbial immunity, allergy, autoimmunity, tumor immunology, congenital and acquired immunodeficiencies, transplantation immunology, and immunotherapy.
+All the topics are studied through lectures and in-depth review of selected articles.